-The Echo Show and the Google Nest Hub Max are the two options to consider right now if you’re looking at full-sized offerings, as opposed to the smaller, more compact options (think Nest Hub and Echo Show 5) since they offer greater media fidelity and smart home features.
-Quickly looking at the two, there’s no denying that they closely match in several areas — like screen size, sound quality, and price.
+The Echo Show and the Google Nest Hub Max are the two main options to consider right now if you’re looking at full-sized offerings, as opposed to the smaller, more compact options (think Nest Hub and Echo Show 5) since they offer greater media fidelity and smart home features.
+Side-by-side, there is no denying that they closely match each other in several key areas — screen size, sound quality, and price.
 But, there can only be one that comes out on top.
 We’ll evaluate both options — the Nest Hub Max and the Echo Show (3rd Gen) — to help you find out which smart display is right for you.

 Music aficionados will certainly be pleased by the sound performance out of these two smart displays, delivering excellent sound quality paired with deep bass that can fill larger room spaces.
-They do well in open spaces, like being a centerpiece somewhere in the living room.
+They do well in open spaces, serving as centerpieces in areas like the kitchen or living room.

-The Echo Show’s fantastic sound quality is due to its dual 10W 2-inch neodymium drivers with a passive bass radiator and Dolby processing.
-The speakers fill up the room with multi-dimensional sound, and most people won’t be disappointed by the bass.
+The Echo Show’s fantastic sound quality is due to its dual one-inch tweeters and 3-inch woofer.
+The speakers fill up the room with multidimensional sound, and most people won’t be disappointed by the bass.
 A neat trick up its sleeve is the ability to adjust the bass and treble by telling Alexa.
 The newest Echo Show also boasts the MediaTek 8183 as its main processor plus a second processor with Amazon AZ1 Neural Edge.
 Amazon plans to use the Az1 processor for better speech recognition in the future.

 Meanwhile, the Nest Hub Max leverages dual 10W tweeters, accompanied by a 30W subwoofer.
 The package doesn’t disappoint as the bass roars to the beats, without overpowering the mids and highs.
 For those who prefer a more neutral audio performance, the bass and treble can be adjusted for a more personalized performance through the Google Home app.
 The only issue with the Nest Hub Max’s performance is that it can sound strained at higher volumes, but it still packs quite a punch at moderate volume levels.

 When it comes to a video home hub, a great screen is one of the most important features.
 Both the Echo Show and the Nest Hub Max have big, crystal-clear screens.
-The Nest Hub Max comes with a 10-inch HD screen with 1,280 x 800 resolution, while the Echo has a 10.1-inch HD screen with 1,280 x 800 resolution.
-So, basically the screen specs are the same, but the Echo is a tiny bit bigger.
+The Nest Hub Max comes with a 10-inch HD screen with 1280 x 800 resolution, while the Echo has a 10.1-inch HD screen with 1,280 x 800 resolution.
+So basically, the screen specs are just about the same.

-What makes the Google Nest Hub Max’s screen so unique and unlike anything else out there is the Ambient EQ technology that adjusts the screen’s look to make it look more life-like.
+Google Nest Hub Max’s screen has Ambient EQ technology that adjusts the screen’s look to make it look more life-like.
 We’re serious when we say that it’s the best looking digital photo frame around, nothing comes close to replicating its beautiful looks.

 The camera category is what sets these two hubs apart.
 The latest Echo Show (3rd Gen) has a 13MP camera plus a shutter, which isn’t bad.
-It’s just that the Nest Hub Max, but the Nest Hub Max’s camera has a few neat features too.
+It’s better than the camera on the Nest Hub Max, but the Nest Hub Max’s camera has a few neat features too.

 When it comes to compatibility with your other smart home devices, you’re going to be pleased with either option.
-The big difference is Nest.
 Both hubs are compatible with Nest cameras, though remember that Nest Hub Max can become a Nest security camera.
 You can check to see if your devices are compatible with Echo here and compatible with Nest Hub Max here.
 Alexa is compatible with more devices, but Google Assistant still works with most moderns smart home products.
 The new Echo also lets you set up Zigbee compatible devices without a hub, and you can also access the Show’s camera while you’re away to monitor your home.